gosha20777/NoteShrink/README.md

 NoteShrink
 ==========
 This project makes scans and handwritten notes more beautiful!
-The program clears synopses and scans from "dirt", improves their readability and reduces the size of the image.
+The program clears synopses and scans from "dirt", improves their readability and reduces the size of the image **up to 10,000 times(!)**.

 ## Tasks
 - [X] Create an algoritm and console app